fin3ss3g0d/evilgophish/README.md

 3. Further *"bad"* headers have been removed from responses
 4. Added logic to check if `mime` type was failed to be retrieved from responses
 5. All `X` headers relating to `evilginx2` have been removed throughout the code (to remove IOCs)
+6. Added phishlets

 ## Changes to GoPhish

 1. All `X` headers relating to `GoPhish` have been removed throughout the code (to remove IOCs)
-2. Custom 404 page functionality, place a `.html` file named `404.html` in `templates` folder (example has been provided)
-3. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
+2. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
-4. Transparency endpoint and messages completely removed
-5. Added `SMS` Campaign Support
+3. Added `SMS` Campaign Support

 ## Changelog